Mobilising Action for Nutrition Now

 About the Nutrition Dialogues Programme

-Participants of Dialogues will focus on their ‘lived experience of being nourished’ and express their views on ’how to reduce levels of malnutrition among women and children in their community’.
-They will explore priorities for how to improve nutrition outcomes in their localities.
+Participants of Nutrition Dialogues focus on their ‘lived experience of being nourished’ and express their views on ’how to reduce levels of malnutrition among women and children in their community’.
+They explore priorities for how to improve nutrition outcomes in their localities.
 Nutrition Dialogues encourage all nutrition stakeholders to be far more ambitious, effective and accountable.
 The Nutrition Dialogues programme seeks to engage all major groups of nutrition stakeholders, with a particular focus on women, and children and young people.

 Stakeholder Dialogues